 Long COVID is defined as symptoms someone didn’t have before their COVID infection that continue for at least three months after they first got the virus.
-The ongoing Household Pulse Survey recently reported that 7.5% of adults in the US today are plagued with Long COVID symptoms.
-That’s nearly 25 million people.
+The ongoing Household Pulse Survey recently reported that 5.8% of adults in the US today are plagued with Long COVID symptoms.
+That’s more than 15 million people.

 Who’s Most Likely to Get Long COVID

 While the risk of developing Long COVID is highest for those with severe cases requiring hospitalization, it’s definitely not limited to that group.